Kate Neal Kinley Memorial Fellowship

 - one of up to $20,000 in architectural design and history, art and design, theatre, dance, or instrumental or vocal music

 - one of up to $9,000 in art, architecture, dance, landscape architecture, theatre, or urban and regional planning

 Up to three additional Fellowships of lesser amounts may also be granted upon Committee recommendations.

 The Fellowships are to be used by the recipients toward defraying the expenses of advanced study in America or abroad.

+The fellowships are to be used by the recipients toward defraying the expenses of advanced study in the United States or abroad.
 The fellowships are open to graduates of the College of Fine and Applied Arts of the University of Illinois at Urbana-Champaign and to graduates of similar institutions of equal educational standing whose principal or major studies have been in the fields of architecture, art, dance, landscape architecture, music, theatre, and urban and regional planning.

 Although there is no age limitation for applicants, other factors being equal, preference will be given to applicants who have not reached their 25th birthday.

 The Fellowship is open to graduates of the College of Fine and Applied Arts of the University of Illinois at Urbana-Champaign and to graduates of similar institutions of equal educational standing whose principal or major studies have been in one of the following fields:

 - Art—all branches;

 - Landscape Architecture— History, Culture and Heritage, Sustainable Design, or Design Theory and Practice;